 How (and why) did Get to Know Your Customers Day start?

 Specific origins of the customer-centric holiday are unknown, but some sources trace it back to the early days of the e-commerce boom when brick-and-mortar establishments needed to find ways to avoid losing business to online retailers.
-And while the retail- and service-industry landscapes have evolved since then (particularly in the past year), the principles that guided the creation of Get to Know Your Customers Day still apply.
-Namely, the importance of two-way communication between customers and businesses—according to Microsoft’s 2017 State of Global Customer Service Report, 78% of respondents nationwide look favorably upon businesses that solicit and respond to customer feedback.
+And while the retail- and service-industry landscapes have evolved since then, the principles that guided the creation of Get to Know Your Customers Day still apply.
+Two-way communication between customers and businesses is of upmost importance today.
+Specifically, customers are looking for businesses that solicit and respond to their feedback.
 The tangible outcome?
 Increased loyalty to your brand, thanks to prioritization of the customer relationship.

-But how, specifically, do you get to know your customers better (on January 21 and beyond)?
+But how, specifically, do you get to know your customers better?
 Here’s a know-your-customer checklist, with five actions to help establish and nurture positive customer relationships.

 1. Ask customers to complete a digital survey/questionnaire.
 Get to Know Your Customer Day is a great opportunity to ask for that aforementioned feedback.
 Then, use the information you acquire to better meet their needs.
 If you already have a database of customer email addresses, you’re one step ahead.
 You can also post a link to your social media pages or tell them about the survey when they visit your establishment in person.
 Good probing questions include:

-To take this a step further, consider conducting what Franz calls a journey mapping event, in which you gather information from customers about the “journey” that ultimately led to a purchase (she likes to do this in person if possible, but journey mapping can also occur digitally or remotely).
+To take this a step further, consider conducting “a journey mapping event”, in which you gather information from customers about the “journey” that ultimately led to a purchase.

 2. Talk to them.
 Even if you can’t interact with customers face-to-face, conversations are still possible.
 Customers appreciate responses to social media posts and email messages.
-And if your business is currently open to the public, take some extra time on January 21 for genuine get-to-know-you conversations (Franz calls this ‘collecting breadcrumbs of data’).
+And if your business is currently open to the public, take some extra time on July 18 for genuine get-to-know-you conversations.
 Once you know things like where they live, what they do for a living, how many children or pets they have and what they like to do for fun, you can create customer profiles—and these profiles will allow you to provide a more personalized experience to each individual (for example, you’ll know to call them when you receive a shipment of a product they love).
-If your doors are closed, no worries—social media is a great tool for info gathering too (many customers enjoy responding to inquisitive posts from business owners).
+If your business is solely online, no worries—social media is a great tool for info gathering too (many customers enjoy responding to inquisitive posts from business owners).

 Engaging with customers through conversation is also an effective way to manage problems like late-paying customers.
 A customer you know well is probably more likely to answer your inquiries about payment-related issues.